 Board of directors can only serve a maximun of four(4) years in the same position.
 Exception for the Coaching Representative and Athletics Representative as decided on by thr coaches.

 The Core Executive has the right to hire on a contract basis for a maximum of twelve-month period club required positions.

 By-Law 11: Holding of Board of Directors Office

 The Board of Directors shall hold office until the close of the meeting at which their successors have been duly elected.
+Past board members are expected to assist with the transition to the new board members for a period of two months.
 Any member of the Board of Directors may be removed by the members by a 2/3 majority vote at a Special General Meeting duly called for that purpose.

 By-Law 12: Fee payment

-The CIub shall pay the fee for Associate Member of Skate Canada for all Board of Directors members.
+The Club shall pay the fee for enrolled registrants of Skate Canada for all Board of Directors members.

 By-Law 13: Core Executive Committee